 Food safety ideas for restaurants:

-Include food safety training to your onboarding program.
+- Include food safety training to your onboarding process.
 Make it engaging, memorable, and detailed, covering even the basics like hand washing

 Take Advantage of Online Booking and Delivery